 * A coal plant is normally sited on a coalfield (inland), so does use a lot of water for evaporative cooling towers.
 A nuclear plant can be anywhere, from the point of view of fuel supply.

-In September 2007 Australia was one of eleven countries joining the five founders in the Global Nuclear Energy Partnership (GNEP).
+In September 2007 Australia was one of eleven countries joining the five founders in the Global Nuclear Energy Partnership (now the International Framework for Nuclear Energy Cooperation – IFNEC).
 Australia made it a condition that it is not obliged to accept any foreign nuclear wastes, and it reserved the right to enrich uranium in the future.
 In the lead up to this Australia and the USA finalized a joint action plan for civil nuclear energy cooperation including R&D and regulatory issues.

 There are several legal hurdles impeding consideration of nuclear power for Australia.
 NSW has a Uranium Mining and Nuclear Facilities (Prohibition) Act 1986, and Victoria has a Nuclear Activities (Prohibitions) Act 1983.
 Federally, the Environment Protection and Biodiversity Conservation Act 1999 and Australian Radiation Protection and Nuclear Safety Act 1988 will need to be amended to remove prohibitions against effective regulation of nuclear power.